Indian Institute of Foreign Trade: IIFT GIFT City Campus

+Overseas Dubai Campus

+In October 2024 an MoU has been signed between Vice-chancellor of IIFT and UAE Minister of State for International Cooperation Reem Al Hashimy and CEO of Expo City Dubai to establish IIFT's Dubai campus.

+The Indian government has officially approved the IIFT's proposal to establish its first offshore campus in Dubai, a landmark decision announced on May 16, 2025.
+This approval, facilitated by the Ministry of Education, comes with no-objection certificates from the Ministries of Home Affairs and External Affairs, as well as the University Grants Commission (UGC).
+The move aligns with the National Education Policy (NEP) 2020, which promotes the internationalization of Indian education, and marks a significant step in expanding India's educational influence in the Gulf region.

 Facilities

 Hostel facilities

-The MBA (International Business) is a fully residential programme.
-The hostels have a common room with a television and table-tennis table where students can relax and rejuvenate.
-They also have an air-conditioned mess.
+The full-time MBA (International Business) is a fully residential program.

 Library

-The Institute's has a well-equipped library.
-It has a collection of latest books by eminent authors on Trade, Economy, Management and WTO related issues.
+The institute has a collection of books by eminent authors on Trade, Economy, Management and WTO related issues.
 It also has a collection of journals, research reports, company reports, CD-ROMs, video cassettes, International Trade Statistics and Databases.
-Apart from books on traditional Management and Economics related areas, the Library has huge collection of books on upcoming areas like WTO, Intellectual Property Rights, Services Management, Mergers & Acquisitions, Trade Finance, e-Business, Global Business Strategies, International Business Law, and Information Technology, etc. The Library also subscribes to over 235 Journals and Periodicals and has enriched itself with publications of national and international organizations such as UN, ITC, UNCTAD, WTO, IMF, World Bank, Ministries and Departments of Government of India.
+Apart from books on traditional Management and Economics related areas, the library has a large collection of books on upcoming areas like WTO, Intellectual Property Rights, Services Management, Mergers & Acquisitions, Trade Finance, e-Business, Global Business Strategies, International Business Law, and Information Technology, etc. The library also subscribes to over 235 journals and periodicals and publications of national and international organizations such as the UN, ITC, UNCTAD, WTO, IMF, World Bank, Ministries and Departments of Government of India.

 Academics

-Academic programmes

-Two-year MBA (International Business) at New Delhi and Kolkata.

-Ph.D.
-(Management) Programme at Delhi and Kolkata.

-Ph.D.
-(Economics) Programme at Delhi and Kolkata.

-Two-year MA (Economics – Specialization in Trade and Finance) at New Delhi and Kolkata.

-Two years & six months MBA (International Business) Weekend at New Delhi and Kolkata.

-Executive Post Graduate Diploma in International Business at New Delhi and Kolkata.

-Executive Post Graduate Diploma in International Business (Hybrid) at Delhi.

-Executive Post Graduate Diploma in International Business (On-campus) at Delhi.